F4sta/SageWallScript/README.md

 # SageWallScript
-This script is for sage (Valorant).
+This script is for sage.
 It does probably perfect jump wall.
 ___
 >I use it to do grim walls.